 Bringing us back to the present day, if you’re looking to upgrade to the latest Nvidia or AMD GPU, make sure you read our full guide to the best graphics card, which covers the best options at a range of prices.
 One of our current favorites from the firm that ended up buying out 3dfx is the Nvidia GeForce RTX 4070.

-For more articles about the PC’s vintage history, check out our Retro tech page, and if you love a bit of 3dfx nostalgia, have a read of our full feature on the 3dfx Voodoo2.
+For more articles about the PC’s vintage history, check out our Retro tech page, and if you love a bit of 3dfx nostalgia, have a read of our full features on the 3dfx Voodoo2 and the original 3dfx Voodoo 3D cards.